What is a Pre-Pack Administration?

-Pre-pack Administration forms part of an Insolvency process.
-It allows the agreed purchase using a bids process by potential buyers to purchase company assets before entering Administration.
+Pre-pack Administration, part of an Insolvency process.
+It allows potential buyers to purchase company assets before entering Administration.

 A Licensed Insolvency Practitioner (IP) only may act as Administrator of the company.
-The appointment of an Administrator then takes place at a point of proceedings, so to, therefore, expedite a sale.
+The appointment of an Administrator takes place at a point of proceedings, so that it can also expedite a sale.

 When a Pre-Pack Administration Remains Appropriate?

 A pre-pack administration remains appropriate for more substantial companies formally.
-The procedure often turns out to be an involved process to carry out involving more time required and hence greater cost.
-When a company remains under attack from the companies creditors, Often this may affect the viability and ability to operate still.
+The procedure often becomes an involved process, involving more time required and hence greater cost.
+When a company remains under attack by its creditors, often this may affect the viability and ability to operate still.
 Suppose an essential creditor supplying primary materials decides to cease supplying your company over non-payment.
 Then proceeds to issue a winding-up petition.
-What then, can directors to do?
+What then, can directors do?

-Firstly can the pay the debt?
-If not, has the business a future if the debt can be handled in administration If so, consider a pre-pack administration.
+Firstly, can the debt be paid?
+If not, has the business a future if the debt can be handled in administration?
+If so, consider a pre-pack administration.

-Assets will then transfer to a then newly formed company, and therefore continuity of trade assured.
+Assets will then transfer to a newly formed company, and therefore continuity of trade assured.

 Pre Pack Administration Process.

-For a pre-pack process to, therefore, commence, however.
-No creditors meeting called until the sale of assets completed.
+For a pre-pack process to therefore commence, however.
+No creditors meeting called until the sale of assets completes.

 The potential insolvent company starts the insolvency process.
-It will have the assets valued and then to prepare a statement of affairs of the company.
+It will have the assets valued, and then prepare a statement of affairs of the company.
 This details company assets and company debts.
 The business requires valuing.
-It is therefore crucial, to ensure you then cross the “T’s” and dot the “I’s” when carrying out a Pre-Pack.
-Creditors will, however, take careful note of events.
+It is therefore crucial to ensure you cross the “T’s” and dot the “I’s” when carrying out a Pre-Pack.
+Creditors will however take careful note of events.
 Do assets, therefore, transfer at fair value?
-Therefore, ensure you seek early advice from the to be appointed Administrator—voiding accusations of wrongful trading.
+Therefore, ensure you seek early advice from the to be appointed administrator—voiding accusations of wrongful trading.

-Please note, a pre-pack administration exists, therefore, for the sale of ASSETS and not then the COMPANY.
+Please note, a pre-pack administration exists for the sale of ASSETS, not then the COMPANY.

 Suitable for pre-pack Administration?

-- The subject then to stringent legislation.
-The officeholder required to demonstrate that the process offers the best outcome for creditors.
+- Subject to stringent legislation.
+The officeholder must demonstrate that the process offers the best outcome for creditors.

 Why then a pre-pack administration?